CallumBoi0013/attract-extra/layouts/extended/README.md

 ##TODO
 This is my active todo list (bugs and features):

+* convert to module(s)
+	* can/should these be separate modules (objects, layers, positions, animations)
+	* this may rely on support of subdirectories for modules
 * particle bug (wigs out)
 * check on waiting and non-waiting transitions now using clock()
 * start/current position not working?